Mr-VincentW/PhotoShow/docs/README.md

 - **Why don’t file naming settings work?**
   Other extensions may rename downloads too.
 If filenames aren’t applied, check whether another extension is overriding them.

+- **Why does PhotoShow seem unable to remember my last image saving location?**
+  PhotoShow does remember the saving location you configure in its **Image Download** settings.
+This location is always based on your browser/system’s default download folder.

+  What may look like "not remembering" happens if you manually select a folder **outside the default download folder** during a download.
+For security reasons, extensions cannot reuse such folders automatically.

+  If you prefer to pick a folder freely each time, you can enable the "**Always ask before downloading**" option.

+- **Why am I asked to choose a download location every time?**
+  By default, PhotoShow saves images automatically to your browser’s/system’s default download folder, which you can configure in the Image Download settings.

+  If you are prompted to choose a location every time, try these steps:

+  - Turn off the "**Always ask before downloading**" option in PhotoShow’s Image Download settings.
+  - Turn off any similar "always ask" options in your browser’s own download settings.
+  - Check if you have other extensions that manage downloads and adjust their settings if needed.

 - **How do I save WebP as JPG?**
   In **Image Download** settings, select `jpg` as the file extension.
 PhotoShow converts the format automatically when saving.

 - **How do I view fullscreen images?**
-  Enable the `centre` option in **Viewer Location**.
+  Enable the `centre` option in **Viewer Positions**.

 - **Can the viewer stay on screen after moving the mouse away?**
-  PhotoShow is designed for a quick “fast-in–fast-out” experience, so images close when you move away.
+  PhotoShow is designed for a quick "fast-in–fast-out" experience, so images close when you move away.
 However, this feature is planned for future updates.

 - **What else are on the roadmap?**
   PhotoShow will eventually support